 Getting up to replace your baby’s lost dummy at night can be very tiring.
-But here’s some good news – from around eight months, most babies can learn to manage their own dummies during the night, and you can try to teach your child to do this.
+But here’s some good news – from around eight months, most babies can learn to manage their own dummies during the night.
+This is called dummy independence.

 Using the dummy independently